indigo423/opennms.org/user/pages/05.blog/01.twio/2018-01-02-this-week-in-opennms/item.md

   * I did more work on refactoring our various JavaScript code to a single optimized webpack build.
   * Markus worked on ReST APIs for flow applications.
   * Jesse finished the initial implementation of ReST APIs for retrieving telemetry data.
+  * Jesse added some initial code to OpenNMS.js and Helm to support telemetry data.

 ## Upcoming Events and Appearances